spmallick/learnopencv/SVM-using-Python/README.md

 1. `cd <folder_name>` (e.g. `cd Linear-Data-With-Noise`)
 2. Run python file: `python3 <filename.py>`
-3. The plots will be saved in the current folder.

 The data is in every folder.
 (Left and Right points)